Therapeutic radiographer

 Additional qualifications

-If you do not have at least 6 months experience working in a health and social care setting, you must hold one of the following:
+If you do not have a minimum of six months experience working in a health and social care capacity, you should hold one of the following:

 Modules